ayazhankadessova/job-search-website/README.md

    - Add unique indexing for email

+7. Register Route

+   1. Validate - name, email, password - with mongoose
+   2. Hash password (with bcryptjs)
+   3. Create Token
+   4. Send response with token if valid

-7. get the front & connect with front
+8. get the front & connect with front